PyLabRobot/pylabrobot/docs/installation.md

 ## Installing PyLabRobot

-It is recommended that you use a virtual environment to install PyLabRobot.
-See the [virtualenvironment](https://virtualenv.pypa.io/en/latest/) documentation for more information on virtual environments.
+It is highly recommended that you install PyLabRobot in a virtual environment. [virtualenv](https://virtualenv.pypa.io/en/latest/) is a popular tool for doing that, but you can use any tool you like.
+Note that virtualenv needs to be installed separately first.

-Here's how to create a virtual environment in a nutshell:
+Here's how to create a virtual environment using virtualenv:

 ```bash
 mkdir your_project